George Bowen: Personal life

 Diamantina died in London in 1893 at about the age of 60.

-George married his second wife, Letitia Florence White, in late 1896 at Chelsea, London.
-Florence was the daughter of Dr Thomas Luby, a mathematician, and was the widow of Henry White, whom she had married in 1878.
+He married his second wife, Letitia Florence White, in late 1896 at Chelsea, London.
+Florence was the daughter of Thomas Luby, a mathematician, and was the widow of Henry White, whom she had married in 1878.

-George Ferguson Bowen died on 21 February 1899 in Brighton in Sussex, aged 77 years old.
+Bowen died on 21 February 1899 in Brighton in Sussex, aged 77 years old.
 He died from bronchitis after a short illness of two days.
 He was buried on 25 February 1899 in Kensal Green cemetery in London.

 Legacy

 The following were named after George Bowen: